Augmented Index and Quantum Streaming Algorithms for DYCK(2): QIC Lower Bound for Augmented Index

 The reduced state of~$\sigma_i$ on registers $R_\rA X A_i C_i$ is

 in which we use the shorthands

 The lemma then follows from the next chain of inequalities, as explained below:

-The first inequality is by the concavity of the square root function and the Jensen inequality, and the second by the superposition-average encoding theorem along with the monotonicity of $\fh$ under tracing part of $R$.
-The equality is by the joint-linearity of $\fh^2$, by expanding the expectation over $R_S^1$ and by fixing $k$ accordingly.
-The last inequality is by the weak triangle inequality of $\fh^2$. \end{proof}
+The first inequality is by the concavity of the square root function and the Jensen inequality, and the second by the superposition-average encoding theorem along with the monotonicity of $\fh$ under tracing out a part of register~$R$.
+The equality is by the joint linearity of $\fh^2$ (cf. Eq.~\eqref{eq-bures-joint-linearity}), by expanding the expectation over $R_S^1$ and by fixing $k$ accordingly.
+The last inequality is by the weak triangle inequality of $\fh^2$ (cf. Eq.~\eqref{eq-weak-triangle}). \end{proof}